 The Palace of the Inquisition and the House

-The palace of the Inquisition is, in reality, a set of three two-story houses and a one-story house what later disappeared.
+The palace of the Inquisition is, in reality, a set of three two-story houses and a one-story house that later disappeared.
 This set was built around 1770 to serve as Head Quarter’s tot the Court of the Holy Office, established in Cartagena since 1610, original in two one-story houses located in this same place.

 The Court of the Holy Office of the Inquisition

 Was established in Cartagena de Indias in 1610 and was the third of the courts in America, after Mexico and Lima.
-The Court investigated, processed and punished near 900 people during the 200 years of its permanency in this city.
-They were accused of practices considered heresy by the Catholic faith such as witchcraft, enchantment, reading forbidden books, bigamy, Judaizing practices, and many others.
+The Court investigated, processed, and punished near 900 people during the 200 years of its permanency in this city.
+They were accused of practices considered heresy by the Catholic faith, such as witchcraft, enchantment, reading forbidden books, bigamy, Judaizing practices, and many others.

-The advent of the independence abolished the Inquisition, but its influence resulted in new forms of repression to impose other beliefs equally intolerant.
+The advent of independence abolished the Inquisition, but its influence resulted in new forms of repression to impose other beliefs equally intolerant.